-While lending institutions have been required to cancel a borrower's Private Mortgage Insurance (PMI) at the point his loan balance (for loans closed past July of '99) goes below seventy-eight percent of the purchase price, they do not have to cancel PMI automatically if the borrower's equity is above 22%.
-(There are some exceptions -like some loans considered 'high risk'.)
-However, you are able to cancel PMI yourself (for mortgages closed after July 1999) at the point your equity reaches 20 percent, without consideration of the original purchase price.
+Since 1999, lending institutions have been required to cancel a borrower's Private Mortgage Insurance (PMI) at the point his loan balance (for loans closed past July of '99) goes below seventy-eight percent of the purchase price, but not at the time the loan's equity gets to higher than twenty-two percent.
+(There are some exceptions -like some "high risk' loans.)
+However, you have the right to cancel PMI yourself (for mortgage loans made past July 1999) at the point your equity reaches 20 percent, regardless of the original price of purchase.

 Keep a running total of each principal payment.
 Also keep track of what other homes are selling for in your neighborhood.
 If your mortgage is under five years old, it's likely you haven't paid down much principal � it's been mostly interest.